Learn how to make sugar scrub using just three simple ingredients. This easy recipe helps exfoliate dry skin and restore moisture to hands and feet.

 Packaging

-Once you have your scrub mixed together, package it in airtight containers.
-I have used both 4 oz. and 8 oz.
-Ball mason jars, but any sort of jar will work as long as the mouth is big enough to scoop out the scrub with your fingers.
-The two cup recipe below makes three 8 oz. jars of scrub.
-This recipe can easily be doubled to yield six 8 oz. jars.
-(4 cups sugar/1 cup coconut oil.)
+Once the sugar scrub is mixed, transfer it to airtight containers.
+I’ve used both 4 oz. and 8 oz.
+Ball mason jars, but any jar will work as long as the opening is wide enough to scoop the scrub out easily.
+The two-cup recipe makes three 8 oz. jars, and it can be doubled to fill six 8 oz. jars if you’re making gifts.

 Helpful Tips

-- The amount of essential oil added is a personal choice.
-I like to open a jar of sugar scrub and smell it immediately.
-I usually use more essential oil than the recipe calls for.
+- The amount of essential oil you add is a personal choice.
+I like to open a finished jar and smell it right away, so I usually use a bit more than the recipe calls for.
+Start small and add more if needed.

-- DIY sugar scrub tightly packaged in glass mason jars has a shelf life of several months.
-Just recently, I opened a jar that was about a year old and it was perfectly fine.
+- Homemade sugar scrub stored in tightly sealed glass mason jars will keep for several months.
+I’ve even used a jar that was close to a year old, and it was perfectly fine.

 Ways to Use Sugar Scrub

-- Keep a jar beside every sink and use it on a regular basis.
+- Keep a jar by the sink and use it regularly to help with dry hands and cuticles.

-- Tuck in Christmas stockings, gift baskets, or Easter baskets.
+- Tuck into Christmas stockings, gift baskets, or Easter baskets.

-- Use sugar body scrubs on your knees and feet.
+- Sugar scrub also works well on knees and feet.

 - 8 oz. mason jars